yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 So, after that, Ms Lee asked us to count with our sexy (?!) voice and our cartoon voice.
 We felt really weird but at least that we shamed ourselves together! 🤩🤩 The students from other classes who walked past would also look at us with a confused expression.
 Mdm Loh also stretched with us, and we had a lot (?) of fun!

 Soon, we had to do jumping jacks (I'm not really going to talk about this that much) we had to do it many many times cos we were not in sync but we were still let off for recess.
-Ms Lee said that her standards were that everyone has to be in sync when doing the jumping jacks and counting.
+Ms Lee said that her standards were that everyone has to be in sync when doing the jumping jacks and counting loudly.

 We went off for recess and felt that it was one of the most awkward lessons ever!